 (OA II Accomplishment) Resolve database errors internally by activating or inactivating or updating records as necessary

-(OA II Accomplishment)
+(OA II Accomplishment) Activates providers who have recently been assigned provider numbers ensuring all dates match and all connections are correctly made in the database system

 (SST Duty) Compiles and analyzes demographic data for trends; monitors data and produces reports for management use; assists professional staff in analyzing data and creating reports.
 Evaluates data for validity; enters and edits data; and creates spreadsheets.